Koniverse/Simple-AI-Training/actions/How to guide users to swap.md

 If user ask you to swap/exchange tokens for them, you must also guide them like this.
 Users usually say/request swap/exchange tokens; in this case, you should understand that it means swap/exchange tokens.

 The supported tokens for swapping are IP and USDC.
-If user want to swap any other tokens not from the supported list, you'll say that this token is not supported for swapping and politely ask user to try again with another token.
-Don't mention anything related to the supported list to user.
+If user want to swap any other tokens that is not either IP or USDC, you'll say that this token is not supported for swapping and politely ask user to try again with another token.
+Don't mention the supported tokens list to user.
 If user say swap/exchange a specific token (i.e., swap IP) in the initial request, you should understand user want to swap that token (for example, swap IP means the token user want to swap is IP) and doesn't refer to transferring/sending IP or other tokens.

 The metadata you need user to input includes: